Effects of weak magnetic field and finite chemical potential on the transport of charge and heat in hot QCD matter: Applications

 \subsection{Elliptic flow}

 The elliptic flow coefficient, $v_{2}$ describes the azimuthal anisotropy in the momentum space of the produced particles in heavy ion collisions.
 This is a direct consequence of initial pressure gradients because of the initial spatial anisotropy and the interactions among the produced particles \cite{Ollitrault:PRD46'1992}.
-The elliptic flow is related to the Knudsen number by the following expression \cite{Bhalerao:PLB627'2005,Drescher:PRC76'2007,Gombeaud:PRC77'2008}, \be v_2=\frac{v_2^h}{1+\frac{\Omega}{\Omega_0}} ,\ee where $v_2^h$ is the value of elliptic flow in the hydrodynamic limit, {\em i.e.} $\Omega\rightarrow 0$ limit.
-The value of $\Omega_0$ can be obtained by observing the transition between the hydrodynamic regime and the free streaming particle regime.
+The elliptic flow is related to the Knudsen number by the following expression \cite{Bhalerao:PLB627'2005,Drescher:PRC76'2007,Gombeaud:PRC77'2008}, \be v_2=\frac{v_2^h}{1+\frac{\Omega}{\Omega_h}} ,\ee where $v_2^h$ is the value of elliptic flow in the hydrodynamic limit, {\em i.e.} $\Omega\rightarrow 0$ limit.
+We note that we have used $\Omega=\Omega_0$ here.
+The value of $\Omega_h$ can be obtained by observing the transition between the hydrodynamic regime and the free streaming particle regime.
 The presence of weak magnetic field as well as chemical potential could significantly affect the magnitude of elliptic flow.
-In our calculation, we have used $v_2^h \approx 0.1$ and $\Omega_0 \approx 0.7$, which are obtained from the transport calculation in ref. \cite{Gombeaud:PRC77'2008}.
+In our calculation, we have used $v_2^h \approx 0.1$ and $\Omega_h \approx 0.7$, which are obtained from the transport calculation in ref. \cite{Gombeaud:PRC77'2008}.

 Figure \ref{E.F.} depicts the variation of elliptic flow as a function of temperature for weak magnetic field and finite chemical potential.
 It can be observed that $v_2$ increases with temperature.
 Figure \ref{E.F.}a compares the temperature dependence of $v_2$ for different values of magnetic field.
 It can be seen that $v_2$ is higher for weak magnetic field at low temperatures.
 The increase is not uniform over the entire range of temperature.
 The $v_2$ approaches its value at zero magnetic field at higher temperatures, because the sensitivity of $v_2$ to the weak magnetic field decreases as the energy scale related to the temperature grows.
 The presence of the strong magnetic field also enhances the elliptic flow, as it has been reported in ref. \cite{Mohapatra:MPLA26'2011}.
-The effect of finite chemical potential on the elliptic flow is displayed in Figure \ref{E.F.}b.
+The effect of finite chemical potential on the elliptic flow is displayed in figure \ref{E.F.}b.
 The finite chemical potential decreases the magnitude of elliptic flow.
 The deviation of $v_2$ from its value at zero chemical potential is larger at lower temperatures and the convergence happens at higher temperatures.